 Nuclear & Uranium ETFs

-The complete list of US-listed nuclear ETFs and uranium ETFs, from pure-play uranium miners and junior explorers to broad nuclear value chain funds covering reactors, utilities, and SMR developers.
+US-listed nuclear and uranium ETFs.
+The funds range from uranium miners and junior explorers to broad funds that also hold reactor builders, nuclear utilities and SMR developers.

-This list covers 6 ETFs spanning uranium mining, nuclear fuel production, reactor construction, nuclear utilities, and advanced nuclear technology companies.
+This list covers 11 ETFs across uranium mining, nuclear fuel production, reactor construction, nuclear utilities, and advanced nuclear technology companies.
 Use it to compare nuclear energy ETFs by AUM, expense ratio and holdings, whether you want uranium mining exposure or the broader nuclear power build-out.

 Click any row to expand fund details and top holdings.